On operator algebras associated with monomial ideals in noncommuting variables

 We already commented on that $\T_E^+$ is an isometric isomorphic invariant for local conjugate quantised dynamics.
 Remarkably the converse also holds, and moreover it holds for continuous isomorphisms (Corollary \ref{C: classification}).
 This can be derived by the results of Davidson and Roydor \cite{DavRoy11} (see Remark \ref{R: DavRoy11} as well).
 Nevertheless, we do so by applying the tools we exhibit in the appendix instead of the topological graph language.
 In particular we provide an alternative proof of \cite[Theorem 3.22]{DavKat11}.
 Our remark here is that one can work directly on an appropriate compression of the Fock representation.
 We then obtain the proof of Corollary \ref{C: classification} by applying locally these ideas.

-Our alternative proof of \cite[Theorem 3.22]{DavKat11} is flexible enough to treat other classes of operator algebras related to classical systems.
-The key requirement for applying our arguments is for a specific representation on a finite Hilbert space to be completely contractive for the class of the operator algebras under study.
-We briefly describe some more examples of this phenomenon in Subsection \ref{Ss: app pc}.
-We reserve the full discussion on general classes for a forthcoming project.

 On the other hand $\A_X$ appears to provide a sharper encoding of the monomial ideals.
 This is not a coincidence, as $\A_X$ is in a sense the universal operator algebra generated by a row contraction satisfying the relations in $\I$.
-Therefore its space of (completely contractive) representations is parametrised by the noncommutative variety
+Therefore its space of (completely contractive) representations is parameterized by the noncommutative variety